Basic Configuration Server to Avoid Hardcoding in iOS Applications

 ConfigService

-and we utilize objectWillChange
+and utilize objectWillChange

-to make a manual update to ContentViewModel
+to manually update the ContentViewModel

-is required for onConfigUpdate
+attribute is required for the onConfigUpdate

 .